A Complete Guide to Property Fraud

 If you think you may have been the victim of property fraud you need to get in contact with Action Fraud, the UK’s national fraud and internet crime reporting centre.
 You can report fraud online to Action Fraud or call 0300 123 2040 any time of the day or night, they are available 24/7.

-Alternatively, owners who are concerned about their property can call the Land Registry and speak to specially trained staff for guidance, by calling the Property Fraud Line on 0300 006 7030.
-The line is open from 8.30am to 5pm Monday to Friday.
+Alternatively, owners who are concerned about their property can call the Land Registry and speak to specially trained staff for guidance, by calling the Property Fraud Line on 0300 006 7030 Monday to Friday.
+The line is open from 8.30am to 5pm.

 How to lessen your risk of being targeted by property scammers